langchain-ai/langsmith-cookbook/typescript-testing-examples/simple-test/README.md

 3. Asserts that the prediction is equivalent to the expected output using the wrapped `expect` statement.

 When running the chain, we use the "runCollector" callback to collect each traced run in a list so that we can easily recover the run's ID to associate feedback with it.
-This callback handler is available in langchain versions `>=0.0.139`, but we have reproduced the class [here](./tests/collection_helper.ts) in case you haven't upgraded yet.
+This callback handler is available in langchain versions `>=0.0.139`.

 We demonstrate two ways to log and assert in one line.
 The first is the manual `parseAndLog` function, reproduced below: